Neptune: Advanced ML Operator Fusion for Locality and Parallelism on GPUs: Related Work

 \section{Related Work}

-{\textbf{Manual Tensor Operators.} FlashAttention \cite{flash-attention} details an attention algorithm with insights similar to a specialized form of rolling update, fusing softmax with matmul through a repair computation.
-FlashDecoding \cite{flash-decoding} outlines an attention-specific algorithm that splits the computation into two reduction kernels, similar to applying split-k update.
-These works present the final operators rather than a general means of transforming operators: a library \cite{flash-attn-repo} offers kernels for common attention variants, but specialized variants require their own manual implementations.
-FlexAttention \cite{flexattn} extends FlashAttention to be parametric on a mask and an element-wise function over the score matrix (the QK product).
-FlexAttention has better coverage for attention variants but does not extend to non-attention operators, and it uses multiple manually optimized templates to generate kernels.
+{\textbf{Manual Tensor Operators.} FlashAttention \cite{flash-attention} details an attention-specific fusion algorithm with insights similar to \NAME{}'s general rolling update, and FlashDecoding \cite{flash-decoding} proposes a fuse-and-split algorithm for decoding attention, similar to \NAME{}'s split-k update.
+These works present transformed operators instead of a general means of transforming operators: a library \cite{flash-attn-repo} offers kernels for common attention variants, but specialized variants require manual implementation.
+Manually implemented operators lack the flexibility to apply to diverse computations, and may struggle to compose with automated compiler optimizations.

 \textbf{Tile-Based Compilers.} Many tensor compilers and programming frameworks decompose tensor-level operations into operations over tensor tiles, which often map directly to the underlying hardware.
-Triton \cite{triton}, for example, expresses computation in terms of tiles mapping to GPU processor blocks, and Roller \cite{roller} recursively tiles kernels to match unknown accelerator architectures.
-Programming frameworks like \cite{thunderkittens, pallas, cutlass} provide tiles as a core abstraction and map them to target devices like GPU TensorCores.
-Tile frameworks automate much of low-level intra-tile optimization, but leave the burden of high-level inter-tile optimization like work distribution, scheduling, and operator fusion to the programmer.
+Tile programming frameworks, such as Triton~\cite{triton}, Tilelang~\cite{tilelang}, and more~\cite{thunderkittens, pallas, cutlass}, provide tiles as a core abstraction and map them to target devices like GPU TensorCores.
+Roller \cite{roller} recursively tiles kernels to match unknown accelerator architectures.
+Tile compilers automate much of low-level intra-tile optimization, but leave the burden of high-level optimization like block tiling and operator fusion to the programmer.
+As stand-alone systems, tile compilers function similarly to manual operators at a slightly higher level of \mbox{abstraction, with similar limitations.}

-\textbf{Scheduling Kernel Compilers.} Scheduling compilers like Halide \cite{halide}, TVM \cite{tvm}, and others \cite{tensorir, flextensor} separate the specification and implementation of a tensor operator, allowing transformations like loop tiling and fusion to be specified in an external schedule.
-Scheduling allows the programmer to compose optimizations using their domain expertise, but the number of steps required to reach a high-performance kernel can overwhelm programmers.
-Many scheduling compilers, such as extensions of TVM and Halide, provide some automation for schedule creation, but they fall short on computation-editing transformations like \NAME{} provides.
+\textbf{Scheduling Kernel Compilers.} Halide~\cite{halide}, TVM~\cite{tvm}, and other compilers~\cite{tensorir, flextensor} separate the specification of a tensor operator from its implementation, called schedule.
+They search for schedules using autotuning or programmer input, but the number of steps required to reach a high-performance schedule can overwhelm programmers.
+Schedule primitives typically provide basic composable transformations, but not algebra-rewriting \mbox{transformations like \NAME{} provides.}